w3c/coga/pull-request-template.md

 - [ ]  I did not check the editorial aspects
 - [ ]  grammer and caplization
 - [ ]  short sentences and easy words
-- [ ]  Present tence and active voicing
+- [ ]  Present tense and active voicing